 Right to patient education: Patients have the right to receive education about major facts relevant to his/her condition and healthy living practices, their rights and responsibilities, officially supported health insurance schemes relevant to the patient, relevant entitlements in case of charitable hospitals, and how to seek redressal of grievances in the language the patients understand or seek the education.

-Focus and Factoids by Swadesha Sharma.
+Focus by Swadesha Sharma.

 National Human Rights Commission